NaiyanJones/naiyanjones.github.io/_pages/hire-me.md

 I can bring a real qualified social research perspective towards projects.
 My skill set equips me to contribute towards user and market research, policy development, and social media roles.

-If your looking to fill a position or need contract work check out my skill set below and contact me.
+If your looking to fill a position or need contract work check out my skill below and let's [chat](/_pages/contact/).

 ### Hard skills
 #### Research